sjvdm/quit-x/README.md

 ## Deploy to Google Cloud

-1. Log in, download SDK, struggle for hours due to shitty google errors
+1. Log in, download SDK, struggle for hours due to "strange" google errors
 2. Then run below.
 ```
 npm run build